codingdna2/easybot/README.md

 easybot
 =======

 Easybot is a trading tool able to load, save and draw candles from various sources.
-At today we support fetching trades from Bitcoincharts.com and Btce.com as well as loading previous calculated candles from CSV files.
+At today it supports fetching trades from Bitcoincharts.com and Btce.com as well as loading previous calculated candles from CSV files.

 This software was mainly inspired by this two projects: